Dashlw/gh-search-app/README.md

-A Github repository search app built with Create React App
+A Github repository search app built with Create React App that uses Context and useReducer

 Steps to run the app locally:
 - clone the app and cd into it